Get Started with Awardco

 Company culture influences everything from how employees feel at work to how motivated they are to help the company succeed.
 With a wholesome, supportive culture that puts employees first, you get the very best from your workforce.
 But with a toxic, unsupportive, or “hustle” culture, you increase the risk of disengagement, burnout, stress, and unhappiness.

-Work culture can be described as the attitudes, behaviors, values, and beliefs that create the atmosphere or ambiance of an organization.
-Culture encompasses the principles, ideologies, and policies of the organization, and it includes how those three factors affect the thoughts and attitudes of the employees.
+Workplace or company culture can be described as the shared values, belief systems, attitude, and set of assumptions that people in the company share.
+Culture in the workplace encompasses the principles, ideologies, and policies of the organization, and it includes how those three factors affect the thoughts and attitudes of the employees.

 Your culture manifests itself in many different ways, such as: